by Said Bennani

 One success story comes from the students who attend the Tidili-Mesfioua Boarding School for Girls.
 Last year HAF delivered 25 pomegranate trees, 50 almond trees, 50 pine trees, and 62 carob trees to this school.
-Though several of the trees were still small saplings when they were delivered, the trees had not only survived but were thriving!
+Though several of the trees were still small saplings when they were delivered, one year later the trees had not only survived but were thriving!
 HAF staff were delighted to see the trees growing so well and are very proud of the girls, teachers, and administrators who supported the trees’ growth.

 The students at the Tidili-Mesfioua Dormitory School for Girls faced a number of challenges before last year’s tree planting event, including determining the best places in the schoolyard to plant the saplings.
 They also found many stones in the soil while digging and had to till the soil to give the trees a good foundation.

 Despite the initial challenges, the trees grew big and strong during the past year!
 The students identified three factors that contributed to their successful tree planting project:

 The students invested time in completing a comprehensive environmental education curriculum during the first tree planting which helped them understand the importance of properly caring for their garden.

 The school had an adequate water supply during the entire year and the responsibility of taking care of the trees was a united effort shared by many.

 Administrators strongly supported the tree planting program and set out to be an exemplary model for other schools while at the same time providing their students with ample opportunities to experience new endeavors.